-Arts Award for the Upper Fourth
+Arts Award for Upper Fourth

 A new partnership with Trinity College London has seen Downe House become a registered Arts Award Centre to provide Upper Fourth girls with the opportunity to work towards achieving the National Arts Programme Bronze Award by the end of the year.
 The structured programme aims to develop drama skills, ignite creative thinking and foster an appreciation of the Arts.

-The Arts Award syllabus will be delivered to the Upper Fourth girls during academic lessons, making the qualification accessible to all.
+The Arts Award syllabus will be delivered to Upper Fourth girls during academic lessons, making the qualification accessible to all.
 Girls will be encouraged to develop a range of drama skills from analyzing and interpreting scripts to reviewing live theatre and undertaking an independent research project.
 Girls will also have access to a variety of practical performance opportunities culminating in the opportunity to create an original piece of drama in groups in the Summer Term.

 Pupils will take ownership of their learning journey through a creative evidence file, which will be presented to an external moderator during the Summer Term and the aim will be for every girl to achieve a Bronze qualification by the end of the academic year.